 Many Americans fall behind on their mortgage payments.
 Some lenders and mortgage companies may be willing to work out deals with the homeowners, such as a short sale or loan modification.
 Most lenders are not.
 In that case, the lender will most likely begin the foreclosure process, as set out in the mortgage contract.
 The foreclosure process involves the creditor repossessing and usually selling the house at a public auction.
 The proceeds from that auction are used to repay the mortgage and any legal costs.

 The foreclosure process takes time.
 Most creditors do not begin foreclosing until the homeowner is two to three months behind on their mortgage payments.
 This gives the homeowner some time to consider alternatives to foreclosure, such as a loan forbearance, short sale, or deed in lieu of foreclosure.
 Should all of these alternatives fail, bankruptcy may help in several different ways.
 So would contacting a qualified foreclosure attorney for a consultation.

-For more information, see Bankruptcy Tools Available to You; The Automatic Stay: Stopping Creditors with Bankruptcy; and Is Bankruptcy a Good Idea for You?
+For more information, see The Automatic Stay: Stopping Creditors with Bankruptcy and Is Bankruptcy a Good Idea for You?